 These are the tips for Growing Cauliflower in pots.

-Choosing right variety when growing cauliflowers in pots or containers
+Choosing the right variety when growing cauliflowers in pots or containers

 Cauliflowers come in hundreds of ancient and new-age varieties that are frequently grown across the United States.
 North Carolina University in North America, holds a record of growing and maintaining an extensive list of over 80 such Cauliflower varieties.